Cray-HPE/k8s-liveness/README.md

 ## Example

+See the example in [main](src/liveness/__main__.py)

-This main routine exists as an example; each project should implement their own __main__ routine within their own liveness project.
-Then, a helm chart deployment may reference the projects newly created module by adding this helm chart snippet and python code.
+This main routine exists as an example; each project should implement their own main routine within their own liveness project.
+Then, a helm chart deployment may reference the projects newly created module by adding this helm chart snippet.

 ### Helm Chart